Anti-Doping Essential Information

 4. Pro14 League teams

-5. BT Premiership
+5. Tennents Premiership

 International Players prior to their participation in any International Match or International Tournament organised by World Rugby must obtain a TUE from World Rugby’s TUE Committee in advance of the administration of the Prohibited Substance.